 The easiest way to start putting on some muscle mass is to up your calorie intake.
 I know what you are thinking - I am going to eat a ton of food and put on weight as quickly as possible.
 But don't go overboard just yet, the number of calories you need for healthy weight gain might surprise you.

 You'll need to start by figuring out how many calories you need to eat a day to maintain your current weight and then look at increasing your intake from there.
-You can quickly estimate your total daily energy needs using an online calorie calculator.
-And be sure to include any planned training in your estimated daily calorie needs for maintenance.
+You can quickly estimate your total daily energy needs using an online calorie calculator or nutrition app - be sure to include any planned training in your estimated daily calorie needs for maintenance.

 The amount of calories you should add to your estimated daily intake is not a large amount.
 And the amount you need to add can depend on your starting fitness level and body composition.